 Issue #3: Technology

-There are two main facets of martech that can hinder marketers from fully realizing AI’s potential:
+There are two main factors that can hinder marketers from fully realizing AI’s potential:

-- The number of places customer data exists (and marketers’ and data scientists’ ability to access it)
+- The number of places customer data exists (and marketers’ inability to access it)

-- Black-boxed technology that incorporates machine learning, but operates within a single solution
+- Black-boxed tech that utilizes machine learning, but operates within a single solution

 Much like we mentioned in process barriers, customer data exists in so many disparate systems, forcing data scientists or marketers to pull manual lists to get a unified set of data before even starting to create models to understand that customer data.
 Without a comprehensive view of their customer base (i.e., all pertinent info about their behaviors and actions), models can’t be nearly as effective.

 Secondly, email service providers that provide AI to personalize subject lines or social listening tools that help you understand sentiment about your brand are only able to offer insights based on the data within the channel they operate.
 What’s more, they often black-box their algorithms so brands can’t adjust the models or understand what’s driving these predictions to optimize the model.

 Solution: The CDP was built to unify customer data from across channels so that you have a real-time view of customer preferences, behaviors, and attributes.
 You’re not processing models based on a single channel of data.

 With open-source machine learning models that directly connect to your database, marketers and data scientists are free to test and learn from models and make adjustments to them as the analyze whether or not models are driving the right business outcomes.